EuphoricCrashOut/DutySpeed/README.md

 * `/ds` or `/dutyspeed` - Toggles the timer window.

 ---
 *Disclaimer: This plugin is not affiliated with Square Enix.
-Use at your own risk.*
+Use at your own risk.
+Please just have fun with it.*